 It’s easy to find Nazis in Ukraine’s history.
 People forget: Germany and its allies overran the entirety of present-day Ukraine in 1941, and occupied it for two years.
 As in every territory they occupied, they found people eager to cooperate, others who fought against them as partisans or soldiers, and a large population that just tried to survive.
 If we wish to condemn a nation for what they were eighty years ago, there are other, more obvious targets to pick.

-The bottom line, then, is this: If you’re looking for neo-Nazis or pro-Soviets in the Ukraine war, you’ll find them — on both sides, and rather more on the Russian than Ukrainian team.
+The bottom line, then, is this: If you’re looking for neo-Nazis or pro-Soviets in the Ukraine war, you’ll find them — on both sides, and at least as many on the Russian as the Ukrainian team.
 You could probably find some in any army or militarized police force in the world, if you look hard enough.

 What you won’t find are book-burnings, krystalnicht, toothbrush mustaches, jackboots, or the Holocaust.
 Well, not unless you look in Russia.